pipecat-ai/aws-deepgram-workshop/README.md

 ### 4. Deploy to Pipecat Cloud

-**Note**: Pipecat Cloud will soon require credentials for all image pulls.
-To prepare for this, create a pull secret:
+**Note**: Pipecat Cloud requires credentials for all image pulls.
+Create a pull secret:

 ```bash
 pcc secrets image-pull-secret pull-secret https://index.docker.io/v1/
 ```

-You can deploy with command-line options, but this repo already contains a `pcc_deploy.toml` file that you can use to deploy.
-Edit that file to set your image and credentials, then run:
+Edit `pcc_deploy.toml` to set your image and credentials, then run:

 ```bash
 pcc deploy
 ```

+> You can override `pcc_deploy.toml` values with command-line options.
+See `pcc deploy --help`.

 ### 6. Start your agent